waveform80/picroscopy/docs/commandline.rst

 .. option:: -c CONFIG, --config CONFIG

     Specify the configuration file that the application should load.
-See the :ref:`config` section for more information on the configuration file format.
+See the :ref:`configuration` section for more information on the configuration file format.

 .. option:: -q, --quiet